rei/rei-cedar-docs/docs/release-notes/summer-2022/README.md

 By default, attributes applied to a component are "passed through" to the parent element.
 For certain Cedar components, we make use of Vue's `inheritAttrs` property to bind attributes to a deeper element in the component.
 This allows us to pass attributes like `loading="lazy"` to the `<img>` element within CdrImg, even when it's being used with a wrapping ratio container.

-We have identified two components so far where this may cause issues when apps relied on the Vue 2 `$attrs` object behavior.
-Rather than hack around Vue 3's new behavior, we have introduced a new prop that allows a custom class to be passed to the parent element.
+We have identified two components where this deeper class binding was causing style issues.
+Rather than hack around Vue 3's new behavior, we have introduced new props that allow a custom class to be bound to the parent element.

 #### CdrImg